karmab/kcli/README.md

 ## installation

-install requirements. you will also need to grab *mkisofs* for cloudinit isos to get generated Console access is based on remote-viewer
+install requirements. you will also need to grab *genisoimage* ( or *mkisofs* on OSX) for cloudinit isos to get generated Console access is based on remote-viewer
 For instance if using a rhel based distribution: